demos-europe/edt/packages/dql/docs/README.md

 # DoctrineQueryGenerator

+Extends `edt/queries` with support for Doctrine ORM.

-Helper library for the [Doctrine ORM](https://www.doctrine-project.org/projects/orm.html) to generate [DQL](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/dql-doctrine-query-language.html) queries.
+Also functions as helper library for [Doctrine ORM](https://www.doctrine-project.org/projects/orm.html) to generate [DQL](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/dql-doctrine-query-language.html) queries.
 Currently, the focus lies in the detection of join clauses from a given property path to sort and filter the result set.